wills106/homeassistant-solax-modbus/docs/developer_guide.md

 To be documented:

 * _register_bit_: int = None
-* _write_method_: int = WRITE_SINGLE_MODBUS  # WRITE_SINGLE_MOBUS or WRITE_MULTI_MODBUS or WRITE_DATA_LOCAL
+* _write_method_: int = `WRITE_SINGLE_MODBUS`  # `WRITE_SINGLE_MOBUS` or `WRITE_MULTI_MODBUS` or `WRITE_DATA_LOCAL`
 * _sensor_key_: str = None  # The associated sensor key
 * _initvalue_: int = None  # initial default value for WRITE_DATA_LOCAL entities

 ## Local Data Entities
 The integration can create entities that have no corresponding modbus register.
 These entities can be used as parameter for automations or as parameter of an autorepeat loop.
-These local data entities have the attribute **write_method=WRITE_LOCAL_DATA**.
+These local data entities have the attribute `write_method=WRITE_LOCAL_DATA`.
-Their initial value is determined by attribute **initval**.
+Their initial value is determined by attribute `initval`.
-Local variables are made persistent across reboots as they are stored in the config/SolaX_data.json file periodically after a change of data.
+Local variables are made persistent across reboots as they are stored in the `config/SolaX_data.json` file periodically after a change of data.
 Documentation to be completed ...

 ## Scan groups for differentiated polling
 Some inverter plugins use different scan groups (to differentiate between slowly changing sensor entities and entities that are updated frequently?)
-To be documented
+To be documented ...

 ## Autorepeat mechanism for buttons

 A button can have the attribute autorepeat, an attribute that specifies the entity_key of the entity that holds the duration over which the button press will be repeated automatically.
-If a button has the attribute **autorepeat**, the button declaration must also have a value_function attribute.
+If a button has the attribute **autorepeat**, the button declaration must also have a `value_function` attribute.
 The specified value function will be called for each autorepeat loop interation.
 The meaning of the parameters of a button autorepeat value_function is:

-* initval: either BUTTONREPEAT_FIRST, BUTTONREPEAT_LOOP, BUTTONREPEAT_POST
+* initval: either `BUTTONREPEAT_FIRST`, `BUTTONREPEAT_LOOP`, `BUTTONREPEAT_POST`
-    * BUTTONREPEAT_FIRST indicates it is the first call, usually a manual button press
+    * `BUTTONREPEAT_FIRST` indicates it is the first call, usually a manual button press
-    * BUTTONREPEAT_LOOP indicates subsequent autorepeated calls
+    * `BUTTONREPEAT_LOOP` indicates subsequent autorepeated calls
-    * BUTTONREPEAT_POST is called after the loop is finished
+    * `BUTTONREPEAT_POST` is called after the loop is finished
 * descr: the entity description object of the button
 * datadict: the dictionary with all the known entity values

 In its current form, the function should return a dictionary containing following items:
  * action: the modbus type of write to be executed: currently only MODBUS_WRITE_MULTI is suppored, but the other writes can be easily added later.
  * register (optional): if not specified, the register address for the autorepeat button will be used
- * data: a list of tuples [ (entity_key, value,), ....] that represents the payload of a write_multiple command that starts at the modbus register addres.
-Instead of the entity_key_name, a register type can also be specified like REGISTER_U16.
+ * data: a list of tuples `[ (entity_key, value,), ....]` that represents the payload of a write_multiple command that starts at the modbus register addres.
+Instead of the entity_key_name, a register type can also be specified like `REGISTER_U16`.
 The payload should not contain the button's entity itself, just the data that needs to be added in the write_multiple scenario.

 In the future, the return value may be extended to allow other types of writes (to different addresses).
 The system will automatically compute the length of the write_multiple payload to be executed.

 The autorepeat value_function is called once for every polling loop, so it is up to the value function to reduce the number of interactions if desired.
-Currently, the value_function cannot pass data to the next polling cycle's value_function's call.
+Currently, the value_function cannot pass data to the next polling cycle's `value_function`'s call.
 This could be enhanced as using global variables is not considered a best practice (may fail in case of multiple inverters/hubs).
 Storing this data in the descr._hub object may be better, but it is still not very transparent.
+Storing data in the `datadict` dictionary may work in future versions, please use a name that cannot conflict with other entities.
 ____